 Survey sites definitely get a bad rap, but they're not all scams.
 In fact, there are still a lot of legit survey sites out there, you just have to know where to find them.

 Note: You won't make a lot from taking surveys, but it's easy money.
 You can fill out surveys while watching Netflix, lying in bed, or even while you're pooping.
 This makes it one of the best ways for teens to make money online.

-Here are 10 of the best survey sites that allow teens to sign up (age limit is listed beside site name):
+Here are 8 of the best survey sites that allow teens to sign up (age limit is listed beside site name):

 - Swagbucks (13 years old and up) – One of the most well-known and trusted survey sites around.
 They've paid out over $330 million to their users since they started.

-- Treasure Trooper (13+) – This site has a cartoony and fun look, and they'll pay you for answering questions, playing games, and more.
+- Treasure Trooper (13 years old and up) – This site has a cartoony and fun look, and they'll pay you for answering questions, playing games, and more.

 - VIP Voice (13+ USA) (18+ CA) – Earn points that can be used to enter sweepstakes.